-The Boonshoft Museum of Discovery presents the first in the series of Sensory Sunday programs for 2019, Sunday, February 17, 2019.
+The Boonshoft Museum of Discovery presents the third in the series of Sensory Sunday programs for 2019, Sunday, July 21, 2019.
 From 9:00 a.m. – noon, the Museum will offer extended hours for local families who benefit from a less stimulating atmosphere.

 Boonshoft Museum Vice-President of Education, Dawn Kirchner said, “Things can be challenging for parents of kids on the autism spectrum, who have concerns about overstimulation in settings like Museums.”

 During these special hours, the Museum adjusts lighting and sound, provides trained volunteers and additional staff, and offers hands-on science and other programs to appeal to families with children who can be sensitive to too much activity in their environment.